jpease/timogin/manual/in/job-descriptions.markdown

 To set all involved up for success a job description should include:

-* How does this role support overall company goals?
+1. How does this role support overall company goals?
-* What are the qualifications for a person in this role?
+2. What are the qualifications for a person in this role?
-* What is the person responsible for doing?
+3. What is the person responsible for doing?
 (Think both hard & soft skills)
-* How will performance be evaluated?
+4. How will performance be evaluated?

+**Note**: It's important that points 2 and 4 above are defined in a way that can be objectively measured.
+If not, bias can sway our judgment or give others the impression of it.
+Whether the bias is real or not, the effects can be equally damaging.

 Schedule regular reviews of job descriptions to maintain accuracy.
 When job descriptions drift out of alignment with reality it leads to anxiety, confusion,